-Students are only eligible to take comps if they have completed all five of the graduate core courses.
-A student may petition the Graduate Council to take the first-day exam if he/she is currently enrolled in one of the final core courses.
+Students are only eligible to take comps if they have completed all of the core courses listed above.
+A student may petition the Graduate Council to take the exams if he/she is currently enrolled in one of the final core courses listed above.
 If a student is enrolled in more than one, he/she must wait until the next time comps are administered to take the exam.

-Students must make a valid attempt at answering questions in all five areas of the first-day exam.
-Please refer to the information on Grading of Master's Comprehensive Examinations (pdf) for a discussion of the grading procedures.
+Students must make a valid attempt at answering questions in all areas of the exams.

 You will be working in one of the Mac Labs, so it would be a good idea to familiarize yourself with the machines if you're a PC person.
 You should bring a flash drive in order to keep copies of your answers (or you can e-mail your answers to yourself as an attachment).
-This will help in case you fail a section and have to do remedial work or, for M.M.C. students, it will help you in preparing for the oral exam required for the second-day comps.
+This will help in case you have to do remedial work.
 You will be asked to e-mail your answers to the Graduate Student Services Manager.

 You must submit the Master’s Comprehensive Exam Registration form during the semester that you will be taking comps.
 Students will be notified of registration deadlines each semester.